 What you can expect

-Ultimately, the winter wonderland will feature seven vented heated greenhouse-style “Cocktail Huts”, equipped with warm mood lighting, which can be reserved for small groups.
+The Magic Forest will feature a variety of seating options, including seven vented heated greenhouse-style “Cocktail Huts”, equipped with warm mood lighting, which can be reserved for small groups.
 Five of the greenhouses will seat four and two will accommodate parties of up to six.
-Greenhouses will be thoroughly disinfected with hospital grade sanitizer between each reservation.
+As usual, the greenhouses will be thoroughly disinfected between each 90-minute reservation.

-Reservations for the greenhouses are currently available online with rental fees of $10-20 depending on the day and time of the reservation.
-Each reservation is 75 minutes long, allowing time for thorough cleaning between parties.
+Reservations for the greenhouses (and fire-pit seating) will be available online starting next week with rental fees of $10-20 depending on the day and time of the reservation.
+Each reservation is 90 minutes long, allowing time for thorough cleaning between parties.

 Remember: Be kind.
 Be safe.
-Wear your mask.
 Tip well.
 And dress for the weather (even a Cocktail Hut can’t stop the wintery winds from blowing).

 Beginning Nov.
-25, the Magic Forest will be open Tuesday through Thursday from 5 to 10 p.m., Friday from 5 to 11 p.m.and Saturday from 3 to 11 p.m. and Sunday from 3 to 10 p.m.
-Cocktails will also be available for carry-out.
+24 (through January), the Magic Forest will be open Tuesday through Thursday from 5 to 11 p.m., Friday from 5 to midnight and Saturday from 3 to 11 midnight and Sunday from 3 to 11 p.m.
+Cocktails will also be available for carry-out until 9 p.m.